 I ended up cutting squares of wax paper to wrap them in and minimize the sticky mess.
 I also lined my carrying case with another layer of wax paper, just to be safe.
 Miraculously, the filling stayed inside, and there was much rejoicing.

-Hubster and the co-workers approved.
-We just might have to try our hand at replicating some other iconic Hostess treats...stay tuned!
+The co-workers approved.
+Bake It With Booze just might have to try our hand at replicating some other iconic Hostess treats...stay tuned!